Robert-litts/ESPN-Fantasy-Data-Archive/README.md

 **Authentication Errors:**
 - Verify your ESPN cookies are current and correctly formatted
 - Ensure you have access to the specified league
+- 😞 Your data may have already been deleted

 **Database Connection:**
 - Check your database credentials and network access